 The Disability Services Office provides assistance and support to students with documented disabilities.
 Disability Services staff can also meet with students who are having academic difficulties for no apparent reason.
-While Disability Services can not diagnose a disability, the staff can assist in determining whether a student should seek professional diagnostic testing outside of the institution.
+While Disability Services cannot diagnose a disability, the staff may assist in determining whether a student should seek professional diagnostic testing outside of the institution.
 Students can either come to the Disability Services Office on their own or be referred by a faculty or staff member.

 How to Make a Referral